willferreira/mscproject/README.md

       **conda create -n XXX anaconda python=2.7**

    (replacing XXX with whatever you want to call the environment, e.g. mscproject_py27)
-6. activating the new virtual environment issuing the command at the prompt:
+6. activating the new virtual environment issuing the followingcommand at the prompt:

       **source activate XXX**

    (replacing XXX with whatever you called your environment)
-7. installing package: repoze.lru (provides a function memoize decorator) by issuing the command at the prompt (accept whatever package updates it proposes):
+7. installing package: repoze.lru (provides a function memoize decorator) by issuing the following command at the prompt (accept whatever package updates it proposes):

       **conda install repoze.lru**

-8. installing package: gensim (provides a word2vec library) by issuing the command at the prompt (accept whatever package updates it proposes):
+8. installing package: gensim (provides a word2vec library) by issuing the following command at the prompt (accept whatever package updates it proposes):

       **conda install gensim**